Geometric embeddings of spaces of persistence diagrams with explicit distortions

 In this section we assemble the Lipschitz maps constructed at each scale $R>0$ to get a map to Hilbert space that is both coarse and uniform.
 We also provide explicit distortions.
-The general concept of such assembly is provided by Theorem \ref{ThmGluingScales}, while explicit examples are given in Examples \ref{ExCoarse}, \ref{ExUnif}, and \ref{ExCoarseUnif}.
+The general concept of such assembly is provided by Theorem \ref{ThmGluingScales}, while explicit illustrations are given in Example \ref{ExUnif} (see also Figure \Ref{Fig11}).

 \begin{Remark} From Section \ref{SCover} we have, for each scale $R>0$, maps $\f_R$ from $\Dn$ to Hilbert space with the following properties: \begin{enumerate} \item for every $x \in \D{n}$, ${\lVert \f_R(x) \rVert}_2 \leq 3R/2$.
 (Definition \ref{DefFR}) \item for every $x \in \D{n}$, ${\lVert \f_R(x) \rVert}_2 \ge R/8$.
-(Lemma \ref{LemLip2N}) \item for every $x,y \in \D{n}$, ${\lVert \f_R(x)-\f_R(y) \rVert}_2 \le 2^n \db (x,y)$.
+(Lemma \ref{LemLip2N}) \item for every $x,y \in \D{n}$, ${\lVert \f_R(x)-\f_R(y) \rVert}_2 \le 2^{n + 1/2} \db (x,y)$.
 (Lemma \ref{LemLip2N}) \item $x,y \in \D{n}$ with $\db(x,y)\geq 3R \implies {\lVert \f_R(x)-\f_R(y) \rVert}_2 \geq R\sqrt{2}/{8}$.
 (Lemma \ref{LemmaDistFunN}) \end{enumerate} \end{Remark}